 You can do the following:

-Import merchandise hierarchy nodes to an existing merchandise hierarchy version
+Import merchandise hierarchy nodes to an existing merchandise hierarchy version (import type: Classification)

-Import inventory items to a merchandise hierarchy
+Import items to a merchandise hierarchy (import type: Items)

 You cannot import merchandise hierarchy versions or levels.
 Therefore, before you import merchandise hierarchy nodes, you must first create a hierarchy version and the levels to which the nodes will be assigned.
 For more information, see Creating a Hierarchy Version and Creating a Hierarchy Level.